santiment/academy/src/docs/changelog/legacy-changelog/index.md

 - Update Navbar Header | New dropdown for Chart layouts
 - Rename Watchlist in the Navigation Bar to Market
 - Insights | You can see new category - Only for PRO users
-- Update User's dropdown in the Navigation Barj
+- Update User's dropdown in the Navigation Bar

 ## July 2020

 **`Sanbase`**:

 - New | Santiment Screener is here!
-- Insights has new home page
+- Insights has a new home page
-- Watchlist & Screener has new column "Market segments"
+- Watchlist & Screener have a new column "Market segments"

 - New metric | Top transactions table (It's connected metric with Transaction volume)
 - New metric | Bitmex Basis Ratio
 - New metric | Supply distribution (You can add more than one Supply Distributions in your chart layout)
 - You can apply any chart layout from your watchlist
-- We add settings for the watermark for our charts.
+- We added settings for the watermark for our charts.
-- Webhooks for alerts works with Discord.
+- Webhooks for alerts work with Discord.

 - New metric | Sentiment Weighted
-- On Alerts page we add the featured list of alerts.
-It's a good examples of usage
+- On the Alerts page we added the featured list of alerts.
+These are good examples of usage
 - Add keyboard navigation in all search by assets. ![](https://media.giphy.com/media/lqLdJ505muGP88kXJs/giphy.gif)
 - Fix when search list was empty
 - Add formatting for Exchange Balance metric